 Our future and our families are at stake.
 Colorado faces serious problems: poverty, homelessness, addiction, suicide.
 These grow worse, every day.
 When these problems exploded in California, many said, “It can’t happen here.”
 When these problems were growing in Denver, many said, “It can’t happen, here.”
 It’s happening, here, and getting worse.

 State lawmakers ignore serious problems or are blinded by ideology.
 They ignore proof that homelessness is mostly mental illness and addiction.
 Their solution: build subsidized housing that enriches developers.
 Costly real estate development is no treatment for mental illness.
 They’re literally copying the California policies that have people dying in the streets.
 Compassion and caring have been replaced with moral grandstanding and hashtags.
 Enough is enough.

 People are crying for solutions, “What are we going to do?”
 They blame Washington when solutions are closer to home.
 They vote for colors ("Vote blue no matter who") instead of candidates and solutions.
 They blame men or white privilege, even blaming masculinity for soaring suicide rates).
 Enough is enough.

 The solution begins with a single step: each of us must own part of the solution.
 How?
-We put down ideologies that blind us (just for a moment).
-We let go of media-driven hate (just for a moment).
+Put down ideologies that blind us.
+Let go of media-driven hate.
 We open our eyes (to see the truth) and our ears (to listen to each other).
 We open our hearts (so others matter to us).
 We face the truth that we all fail together unless we make a change.